 Are there any particular challenges or unusual aspects to your role?

-I am lucky to work on complex civil engineering schemes that involve co-ordinating a large number of disciplines.
-Due to the bespoke nature of some of the schemes, such as the Boston Barrier Project in Lincolnshire, this can be challenging although good engineering principles and procedures always apply.
+I’m lucky to work on complex civil engineering schemes that involve coordinating a large number of disciplines.
+Due to the bespoke nature of some of the schemes – such as the Boston Barrier Project in Lincolnshire – this can be challenging, although good engineering principles and procedures always apply.
 The Boston Barrier will be one of the largest tidal barriers in the UK.
-To deliver the scheme successfully, input and co-ordination from a large number of specialists and stakeholders is required throughout the design, construction and commissioning stages.
+To deliver the scheme successfully, input and coordination is required from a large number of specialists and stakeholders throughout the design, construction and commissioning stages.

 What do you find most enjoyable about your job?

 I enjoy working together to deliver a shared goal, and the fact that no two days are the same.
 There is a huge sense of achievement once a project has been delivered.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

 I was invited to present a class at the Autodesk University Event in Las Vegas in 2015.
 This followed my employer, BAM Nuttall, being an early adopter of Autodesk’s collaborative planning software on major construction projects.
 The Autodesk event covered classes on everything from working in the cloud and embracing Building Information Modelling (BIM) to digital prototyping.
 Over 10,000 professionals from construction, manufacturing, architecture, engineering and media creation attended from around the world.

 What contributed to your decision to become professionally registered?